 We offer clients a ‘No Win No Fee’ way to handle their case.
 This Conditional Fee Agreement (CFA) provides a simple and easy way of dealing with your legal case.
 It can help you put aside the stress and the worry of fighting for compensation and allow a team to help you, whilst at the same time reducing the financial risk of bringing in expert help.
 If you’d like to find out more, you can talk to our team at any time.

-Each accident case is unique and judged on its own merits.
-The pay table provided here indicates average compensation pay rates for injuries such as those you might suffer after a restaurant-related injury.
-The actual compensation pay rates may vary on a case-to-case basis and, thus, the table should be consulted as a guideline.
+You may question how much compensation you could. be awarded for an accident in a restaurant.
+Each accident case is unique and judged on its own merits, which is why we have avoided a personal injury claims calculator.
+The table provided here indicates average compensation pay rates for injuries such as those you might suffer after a restaurant-related injury.

 |Injury Type||Severity||Compensation to Claim||Injury Description|